stevemclaugh/preservation-torrent/README.md

         - It's possible to download individual files from within torrents, but if too many people do so it can compromise the health of the swarm.

-- **Bundles should be issued in a numbered series, with new additions added periodically to include new datasets.**
+- **Bundles should be issued in a numbered series, with periodic additions to include new datasets.**

 ```
 📄 DataRefuge_001.torrent